Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap: Introduction

-In Lemma \ref{lemma:Yexist} (in Section \ref{sect:mainres_BE}) we show that if \(X_{i}\) has a continuous probability distribution, then the corresponding random vectors \(\Zy_{i},\Uy_{i}\) always exist.
-However, in general, the continuity condition is not necessary for existence of \(\Zy_{i}\) and \(\Uy_{i}\).
-The probability distribution of such constructed random vector $\St_{n}$ turns out to be a rather good approximation of the distribution of the initial sum $S_{n}$.
-One of the main results in the paper is the following uniform Berry-Esseen type bound: for the set $\BCl$ of all Euclidean balls in $\R^{\dimp}$ and for i.i.d. $X_{1},\dots,X_{n}$
+In Lemma \ref{lemma:Yexist} we show that if a cardinality of a support of \(X_{i}\) is sufficiently large, then the corresponding random vectors \(\Zy_{i},\Uy_{i}\) always exist.
+The probability distribution of such constructed random vector $\St_{n}$ turns out to be a rather good approximation of a distribution of the initial sum $S_{n}$.
+One of the main results in the paper is the following uniform Berry--Esseen type bound: for the set $\BCl$ of all Euclidean balls in $\R^{\dimp}$ and for i.i.d. $\{X_{i}\}_{i=1}^{n}$

-where constant $\cKS$ depends on $K$ and on the largest eigenvalue of the matrix $(\Var Z_{1})^{-1}$.
-We study also the case of independent but not necessarily identically distributed summands $X_{i}$.
-Bound \eqref{ineq:BEintro} includes the classical Berry-Esseen inequality, when the approximating distribution is purely Gaussian, i.e. $Y_{i}\sim \mathcal{N}(0,\Var X_{i})$ and $K=3$.
-If $K>3$, this bound exploits more information about coinciding moments, than Gaussian approximation does, which leads to a better accuracy.
+where constant $\cKS$ depends on $K$ and on eigenvalues of $(\Var Z_{1})^{-1}.$ Bound \eqref{ineq:BEintro} includes the classical Berry--Esseen inequality, where the approximating distribution is multivariate normal i.e. $Y_{i}\sim \mathcal{N}(0,\Var X_{i})$ and $K=3$.
+If $K>3$, this bound exploits more information about coinciding moments, than the normal approximation does, which leads to a better accuracy.

-Our proof of bound \eqref{ineq:BEintro} is based on the work of \cite{Bentkus2003BE}, where the author obtained the multivariate Berry-Esseen inequality in purely standard Gaussian case, uniformly on the set of all Euclidean balls, and also on the set of all convex sets in $\R^{\dimp}$.
-The results by \cite{Bentkus2003BE} have the best known dependence of the approximation error on dimension.
-In this paper we extend the proof of \cite{Bentkus2003BE} to the \enquote{quasi-Gaussian} case, i.e. for the approximation with the sum $\St_{n}$ of the convolutions \(Y_{i}=\Zy_{i}+\Uy_{i}\), where \(Z_{i}\) are normally distributed.
-This approach allows us to use both the properties of Gaussian distribution and the higher moments condition \eqref{cond:XiYi}.
+Our proof of bound \eqref{ineq:BEintro} is based on the work of \cite{Bentkus2003BE}, where the author obtained a multivariate Berry--Esseen inequality involving the standard normal distribution, uniformly on the set of all Euclidean balls, and also on the set of all convex sets in $\R^{\dimp}$.
+In this paper we extend the proof in the work of \cite{Bentkus2003BE} to the \enquote{quasi-normal} case, i.e. for the approximation with the sum $\St_{n}$ of the convolutions \(Y_{i}=\Zy_{i}+\Uy_{i}\), where \(Z_{i}\) are normally distributed.
+This approach allows us to use both the properties of the normal distribution and the higher moments condition \eqref{cond:XiYi}.
+Furthermore, if $\|X_{1}\|^{2}\leq \dimp$ a.s., then inequality \eqref{ineq:BEintro} implies